santbenj/mint_cinnamon_toolbox_prepare_live_iso/README.md

 For these script I recommend the use of virtual machines, you can use [VirtualBox](https://www.virtualbox.org/wiki/Downloads) or Virt-Manager.

-This script is a starting point to create a toolbox system which can be export as an ISO.
-The objective of these scripts is to have an all-in-one liveUSB system who can repair,backup or customize your computer if you need it.
+These scripts are a starting point to create a toolbox system which can be export as an ISO.
+The objectives of these scripts are to create an all-in-one liveUSB system who can repair,backup or customize your computer if you need it.

 # Installation